learn-academy-2019-alpha/week5-assessment-ftweedy/rails-intro-assessment.md

 /users/1      method="PUT"     # :controller => 'users', :action => 'update'
 /users/1      method="DELETE"  # :controller => 'users', :action => 'destroy'
 ```
+CRUD: CREATE, READ, UPDATE, DESTROY.
+These are important because they are how memory works.

 ### 5. What is the public folder used for in Rails?
+Assets in public can be served as static files.

 ### 6. Write a rails route for a controller called "main" and a page called "game" that takes in a parameter called "guess"
+get '/main/:guess' => 'main#game'

 ### 7. What are cookies for?
 How do they work?
 What is the difference between a session and a cookie?
+Cookies store user information between sessions.
+The cookies are stored in the browser.
+A session is a temporary instance.

 ### 8. In an html form, what does the "action" attribute tell you about the form?
 How do you designate the HTTP verb for the form?
+The action attribute tells you where the data is sent.
+You use method to designate the verb.

 ### 9. Why would you use an instance variable in a rails controller?
+If would use an instance variable if you want temporary data that exists primarily for back-end processes.

 ### 10. Name two rails generator commands and what files they create:
+generate controller:  This generates a controller, view, and route.
+generate model: This generates the relevant files for a model.

 ### 11. There is a table called "squirrels".
 What SQL code would we write to print everything in the table?
+SELECT * FROM squirrels

 ### 12. What is a foreign key?
 Where would you use it in a has many/belongs to relationship?
 [Your Answer]
+A foreign key is a field that ties two tables together by linking a column.
+A table that gets it's key from a different table belongs to the source.
 [Googled Answer]
+A key used to link to tables together.
+The table with the foreign key is the child table.

 ### 13. Rails has a great community and lots of free tutorials to help you learn.
 Here is a list of some tutorials to choose from, choose one, do it, and then report back here at least one thing you learned.
 You can also use a different resource if you find one that you like better.